Last Updated on June 27, 2023

 When to Visit: All Year!

-Special Events happen throughout the year at the North Carolina.
+Special Events happen throughout the year in the North Carolina.
 The almost-monthly Battleship 101 is an educational, interactive, and volunteer-led experience that’s perfect for all ages.

-Additional special events also take place on Memorial Day, Pearl Harbor Remembrance Day (December 7), and Flag Day (June 14).
+Additional special events also occur on Memorial Day, Pearl Harbor Remembrance Day (December 7), and Flag Day (June 14).

 If you’ve ever visited during one of these occasions (or another one), we’d love to know about your experience.